Emergent conformal boundaries from finite-entanglement scaling in matrix product states: Entanglement spectrum in uniform infinite MPS

 One can find the energy spectrum does not depend on the radius $R$ in the mixed boundary conditions since there are no zero modes.

 \parR{Boundary conditions in XXZ spin chain.} Through the technique of abelian bosonization one can identify the correspondence between lattice spin and field operators.
-In the following we are going to show how to use lattice operators to impose boundary conditions.
-Here in our convention we have the mapping between free fermion and compact boson $\psi^\dagger \sim \frac{1}{\sqrt{2\pi}} e^{iX(z)}$.
-Identifying the up or down state in the spin theory as an empty or occupied state respectively in the hard-core boson, one can use the standard Jordan-Wigner transformation to build up the bosonization dictionary for the quantum spin chain
+In the following, we are going to show how to use lattice operators to impose boundary conditions.
+Here in our convention, we have the mapping between free fermion and compact boson $\psi^\dagger \sim \frac{1}{\sqrt{2\pi}} e^{iX(z)}$~\cite{giamarchi2003quantum}.
+Identifying the up or down state in the spin theory as an empty or occupied state in the hard-core boson, one can use the standard Jordan-Wigner transformation to build up the bosonization dictionary for the quantum spin chain

-where $\tilde{\phi}$ is the dual field of $\phi$.
-Considering only the most relevant (the first term in the above dictionary) component, one can find that a boundary field along the $x-y$ direction or the $z$ plane to pin down the compact boson field $\phi$ or its dual field $\tilde{\phi}$ respectively.
-One can also shift a $1/2$ charge ($\phi$ or $\tilde{\phi}$) by reversing one of the boundary fields, which corresponds to introducing a flux term.
+where ${\theta}$ is the dual field of $\phi$.
+Considering only the most relevant (the first term in the above dictionary) component, one can find that a boundary field along the $x-y$ plane or the $z$ direction to pin down the compact boson field $\phi$ or its dual field ${\theta}$ respectively.
+One can also shift a $1/2$ charge ($\phi$ or ${\theta}$) by reversing one of the boundary fields, which corresponds to introducing a flux term.
 One can also consider a dimerized perturbation $D(x) := (-1)^x \left[ S^x(x) S^x(x+a) + S^y(x) S^y(x+a) \right]$ to the spin chain.
 From abelian bosonization one finds

-This operator is similar to the effect of the leading term in the $S^z(x)$, which can also be used to pin down $\tilde{\phi}$ field at the boundary.
-This is not surprising: Compared with $S^z(x)$, there is a lattice constant shift in the composite opertor which introduces an extra complex phase $e^{i k_f a}$ factor.
+where $A$ is a constant denoting the strength.
+It breaks the translation invariance ($T: \theta \rightarrow \theta + \pi/R$) explicitly, while the $x-y$ plane rotation symmetry ($R_a:\phi \rightarrow \phi + a$ where a being an arbitrary rotated phase) is preserved.
+Note that this operator is similar to the effect of the leading term in the $S^z(x)$, which can also be used to pin down the ${\theta}$ field at the boundary.
+This is not surprising: Compared with $S^z(x)$, there is a lattice constant shift in the composite operator which introduces an extra complex phase $e^{i k_f a}$ factor.
 Therefore $D(x)$ and $S^z(x)$ (the leading term) correspond to the imaginary and real fluctuation components respectively.
+Minimizing this term pins down $\theta$ and gives rise to two degenerate dimerization states ($A>0$ or $A<0$).